Acellera/acegen-open/tutorials/hyperparameter_optimisation_with_wandb.md

 - Any hyperparameters not specified in the sweep configuration will be taken from the default configuration path.
   - This can be changed by adding `--config-name=<new_default.yaml>` to the command section of the sweep inbetween `${program}` and `${args_no_hyphens}`.
   - Or by changing the default path specified at the top of main in the respective script.
+- Something may not be interpreted correctly, specifically `null` may be interpreted as a string.
+So it's recommended to use `False` or `0`.